-Reconstructive ear surgery is performed to fix deformities that were present at birth or caused by injury.
-Some patients may only have this procedure on one ear, however, a bilateral otoplasty may be necessary, in which both ears need to be reshaped or repositioned.
+Reconstructive otoplasty is performed to fix deformities that were present at birth or caused by injury.
+Some patients may only have this procedure on one ear.
+However, a bilateral otoplasty may be necessary, in which both ears need to be reshaped or repositioned.

-Reductive ear surgery is ideal for patients who may not have protruding, prominent ears, however, they feel as if they are too large for their head.
-Reduction surgery will help bring symmetry and balance to the face.
+Reductive ear surgery is ideal for patients who may not have protruding, prominent ears.
+However, they feel as if they are too large for their head.
+Reduction surgery in New Jersey and New York will help bring symmetry and balance to the face.
 This may also be accompanied by earlobe reduction.

-NYC ear surgery doctor Tadros will begin by making a small incision just behind the ear in the natural folds of the skin, typically where the ear is connected to the head.
-Then, the necessary amount of cartilage and skin is removed to help achieve the desired structure and overall appearance.
+Dr. Tadros, M.D. will begin by making a small incision just behind the ear in the skin’s natural folds, typically where the ear is connected to the head.
+The necessary amount of cartilage and skin is then removed to help achieve the desired structure and overall appearance.
 There are cases where the cartilage may need to be trimmed and formed into a more desirable shape.
 Then, the cartilage is pinned back permanently with sutures to secure it in place.

-In other cases, cartilage may not need to be removed, in which Dr. Tadros uses stitching to secure the cartilage in place, permanently.
-Sutures will be applied to help anchor the ear after the cartilage is sculpted to the desired shape that will help hold the ears in the desired position until healing is complete.
+In other cases, cartilage may not need to be removed, in which Dr. Tadros uses stitching to permanently secure the cartilage in place.
+Sutures will help anchor the ear after the cartilage is sculpted to the desired shape that will help hold the ears in the desired position until healing is complete.

 Benefits from Otoplasty

-Otoplasty, also known as ear surgery or ear pinning, is a surgical cosmetic procedure that can help improve balance, structure and overall appearance of the ears with minimal scarring.
-If ears are too large or stick out prominently, they can become a source of emotional distress and have a large impact on confidence and self-esteem in both children and adults.
+Otoplasty, also known as ear surgery or ear pinning, is a surgical cosmetic procedure that can help improve balance, structure, and overall appearance of the ears with minimal scarring.
+If ears are too large or stick out prominently, they can become a source of emotional distress and greatly impact confidence and self-esteem in both children and adults.

 The benefits from an Otoplasty are:

 - Enhanced self-esteem and confidence